Description

 Yeast: S-04

-Fermentation temperature/steps: 25c for 5 days, then condition for 10 days
+Fermentation temperature/steps: 25c for 5 days, then condition for a minimum of 10 days, longer up to 4 weeks will result in a better drinking beer

 Comments: